How to Schedule Slack Webhook Integrations (Step-by-Step Guide)

 Why did my scheduled Slack webhook stop working?

 The most common cause is a revoked webhook URL — this happens when a Slack app is deleted, reinstalled, or its workspace permissions change, which invalidates all previously generated webhook URLs.
-Other frequent causes include the target channel being archived (returns a 403 error) or a malformed JSON payload (returns a 400 error).
+Other frequent causes include the target channel being archived (returns a 403 error), a malformed JSON payload (returns a 400 error), or environment issues in cron (wrong paths, missing environment variables).
 Check the HTTP response code from your scheduler's execution log to identify the specific failure.

 How many Slack webhooks can I create for different channels?